-While most investors think the risk lies in the property or the markets or factors outside their control, the biggest investment risk actually lies with the investor – their knowledge, their experience and their mindset.
+While most investors think the risk lies in the property or the markets or factors outside their control, the biggest investment risk actually lies with the investor – their knowledge, their experience, and their mindset.

-The best defense is a good offence.
+Note: The best defense is a good offense.

 Wise investors educate themselves and develop a level of financial fluency to make their investment journey as safe as houses.

 They specialize by becoming good at one thing, or an expert in one area or niche, thereby getting great results.

 During a boom, everyone is an optimist and expects the good times to last forever, just as we lose our confidence during a downturn.

 Truth is…our property market behaves cyclically, and each boom sets us up for the next downturn, just as each downturn paved the way for the next boom.

 Hmm…something to think about.